 Located right on the famed Las Vegas Strip, Bali Hai is one of three themed courses in the Walters Golf family (along with Royal Links Golf Club and Desert Pines Golf Club).
 Bali Hai is a par-71 layout designed by Schmidt-Curley that stretches out to 7,002 yards.
 It's a golf destination that will cater to your every golf desire.

-"We pride ourselves on the guest experience from the minute they arrive until they depart," said Josh Hill, director of marketing for Walters Golf.
+"We pride ourselves on the guest experience from the minute they arrive until they depart," said Josh Hill, corporate vice president of marketing for The Walters Group.
 "Our customer service is second to none."

 Guests are greeted at the bag drop and their clubs are whisked away to the staging area.
 Players enter the magnificent clubhouse, which also houses Cili, one of Vegas' top restaurants and a great place for lunch or dinner.

 With more than 2,500 soaring palm trees, 100,000 tropical plants and flowers, Augusta white-sand bunkers and deep-blue ponds, Bali Hai immediately welcomes players to a relaxing setting.

 But it's the golf course -- with its challenging design -- that continues to impress guests.